steveiliop56/steveiliop56.github.io/src/content/posts/my-new-project-tinyauth.md

 ---
-title: "My nre project, Tinyauth"
+title: "My new project, Tinyauth"
 description: "I just made Tinyauth, the easiest way to secure your apps with a login screen."
 publishedOn: 2025-02-07
 author: Stavros